 These guidelines exist because:

-• Your safety comes first: Avoiding donation during illness prevents worsening your condition.
+- Your safety comes first: Avoiding donation during illness helps prevent worsening your condition.

-Ignoring these rules risks both donor health and patient outcomes.
+Ignoring these rules risks both donor health and a possible last-minute deferral at the donation center.

 The Deferral Period Explained

-Following these timelines helps maintain a safe blood supply chain.
+Following your local donation center’s timeline helps maintain a safe blood supply and a safer donation experience.

 The Impact on Blood Recipients: Why Your Health Matters Before Donating

 Blood transfusions save millions of lives each year—from trauma victims to patients undergoing surgery or cancer treatment.
-The safety of this life-saving process depends heavily on donor health.
+The safety of this life-saving process depends heavily on donor screening, testing, and donor honesty about current health.

-Therefore, ensuring donors are healthy protects vulnerable patients from avoidable complications.
+Therefore, ensuring donors are healthy protects the whole donation process and supports vulnerable patients.

 The Role of Blood Screening Tests in Infection Prevention